 - what are the expected results of the feature (I want to).

-In the example above written in the Cucumber-Gherkin way, you can see that all the terms belong to the lexical fields of the cinema.
+In the above example written in the Cucumber-Gherkin way, you can see that all the terms belong to the lexical fields of the cinema.
 Cinephile, Movie, Movie Theatre and Projection define the ubiquitous language.
 This business language, combined with Gherkin’s natural language nomenclature, makes this specification perfectly understandable for our users.

 The context is clearly identified: before the start of the last showing.
 The next showings are the expected results of the previous scenario.
 You may have also noticed that we have here several levels of abstraction.